Gain a Fixed Ops Performance Advantage with Dynatron Learn More

 5 Steps to Build a Winning Team

 Bring the work you’ve done with your existing team full circle by following these steps to recruit, train, and retain the right talent.
-There are specific lessons to be learned from building a sports team that can be easily applied to your dealership in combating the technician shortage.
-To develop a winning team, you’ll need to follow these guidelines.
+There are specific lessons to learn from building a sports team that can be easily applied to your dealership in combating the technician shortage.
+To develop a winning team, follow these guidelines:

-- Develop the Right Playbook: Your playbook is equivalent to a written step by step guide to the processes within your Service Department.
-The content of this manual should be modified to incorporate improvements in your personnel or improved tools
+2. Develop the Right Playbook: Your playbook is equivalent to a written step-by-step guide to the processes within your Service Department.
+Document processes and update them as staff and tools improve.

-- Coach the Playbook: A strong playbook is useless without the proper framework to effectively teach it to your staff.
-Utilize the “Wooden Method” following the steps of explanation, demonstration, imitation, and repetition to create habits that can be executed without hesitation.
+3. Coach the Playbook: A strong playbook is useless without the proper framework to effectively teach it to your staff.
+Use the “Wooden Method” of explanation, demonstration, imitation, and repetition to instill habits.